Verifying Outlook and Microsoft 365 Emails

 How VeriMails Handles Outlook and Microsoft 365

 VeriMails distinguishes between Microsoft consumer and business accounts automatically.
 For consumer addresses (@outlook.com, @hotmail.com, @live.com), we perform direct SMTP verification with high accuracy.
 For Microsoft 365 business domains, we first detect whether the domain uses catch-all configuration.
 Non-catch-all M365 domains receive standard SMTP verification.
-Catch-all M365 domains receive our probability scoring based on address patterns, domain analysis, and naming convention assessment.
+Catch-all M365 domains are identified via a live SMTP handshake and clearly flagged in your results.
 We maintain IP pools with established Microsoft reputation and handle their specific response codes correctly.

 Tips for Outlook and Microsoft 365 Verification

 Consumer Microsoft addresses (outlook.com, hotmail.com, live.com) verify with high accuracy.
 Microsoft 365 business domains are the most common source of catch-all configurations in B2B email verification.
 If you're verifying a corporate email list and see many catch-all results, the companies likely use M365 with catch-all enabled.
-VeriMails' probability scoring is especially valuable for M365 catch-all domains because the naming patterns (firstname.lastname@company.com) are highly predictable and our scoring model is trained on these patterns.
+VeriMails' catch-all detection is especially valuable for M365 domains because, once the catch-all flag tells you which domains accept all mail, the predictable naming patterns (firstname.lastname@company.com) make it easy to judge those addresses.

 What Results to Expect

 Consumer Microsoft addresses: 95%+ definitive results.
 Microsoft 365 non-catch-all: 95%+ definitive results.
-Microsoft 365 catch-all domains: probability scores (0-100) for each address.
-VeriMails' scoring model performs particularly well on M365 because of the predictable naming conventions in corporate environments.
+Microsoft 365 catch-all domains: detected and clearly flagged for each address.
+VeriMails' catch-all detection is particularly useful on M365 because the predictable naming conventions in corporate environments make flagged addresses straightforward to judge.

 Frequently Asked Questions